Am I the Family Scapegoat? 7 Signs You’re Carrying the Blame (and How to Heal)

 7. You’ve Been Labeled the Troublemaker or Rebel

-Often, the scapegoat is the most emotionally aware person in the family.
-But instead of being supported, you’re seen as the problem because you won’t stay silent.
+Often, scapegoats are the most emotionally aware people in the family.
+But instead of being respected for noticing dysfunction, they’re punished for refusing to stay silent.

 Why Being the Scapegoat Hurts So Much